arnoldfychen/efficientdet/README.md

     ├── train2017
     └── val2017
   ```
-   You need to change the code in dataset.py as per your dataset.
+   You need to change the code in dataset.py according to your dataset.

 ## How to use